 PPA 2006 made no change to this provision.
-PBGC therefore is making no change to part 4022B of its regulations, and will continue to calculate the aggregate limit by reference to a participant's maximum guaranteeable benefit as of the section 4048 termination date of the latest-terminating plan.
+PBGC therefore proposes to make no change to part 4022B of its regulations, and proposes to calculate the aggregate limit, as previously, by reference to a participant's maximum guaranteeable benefit as of the section 4048 termination date of the latestterminating plan.